simon-m-mudd/funmixer_apptainer/README.md

 ## Installation

+Funmixer has some python package dependencies so you will need to install these before you can run Funmixer.
+You can do this by either creating a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or by creating an [apptainer container](https://apptainer.org/)

+### Making the Finmixer conda environment

 The following assumes a UNIX operating using the `conda` package manager. `conda` is preferred as it (in general) allows for easier installation of the `gdal` dependency than, for instance, `pip`.
 Whilst this package was developed on a UNIX system, the following commands (or similar) should be possible on a Windows OS using an Anaconda prompt.

 First, *clone* the repository into a local directory: